yiisoft/yii2-coding-standards/README.md

 in Yii2 standard were implemented (or planned to be) as sniff classes.

 Rules located in this repository could also be used for checking code style of an existing Yii2 applications.
-Everything that is merged into main [Yii2 development repository](https://github.com/yiisoft/yii2) is being checked with these rule set.
+Everything that is merged into main [Yii2 development repository](https://github.com/yiisoft/yii2) being checked with these rule set as well.

 USAGE
 -----